Mona Marshall

 Mona Marshall is an American voice actress, known for her work in a number of cartoons, anime shows, films and video games.
-Her major credits include South Park, where she voices many of the female characters on the show; Fraggle Rock: The Animated Series, CBS Storybreak, and Digimon.
+Her major credits include South Park, where she voices many of the female characters on the show, .hack//Sign, Fraggle Rock: The Animated Series, CBS Storybreak, and Digimon.
 She has also appeared on-stage for television shows such as Cheers and Who's the Boss?

 Career

 Marshall has a theatre background and trained for the stage.
 When she was teaching fifth grade, the mother of one of her students suggested she enroll in a voice-over class taught by the late Daws Butler, voice of Yogi Bear and Quick Draw McGraw.

 She is often cast in the roles of young male characters.
-Her roles have included parts in not only in American animated television series and several animated feature films, but also in Japanese anime.
+Her roles have included parts not only in American animated television series and several animated feature films, but also in Japanese anime.